-Tax Refund/Tax Free Shopping: After visiting Greece, non-European tourist can apply for a tax refund on the goods bought within the country.
-A sales tax (VAT) of 12.5-14.75% is added on to most goods and services in Greece.
+Tax Refund/Tax Free Shopping: After visiting Italy, non-European tourists can apply for a tax refund on the goods bought within the country.
+A sales tax (VAT) of 22% is added on to most goods and services in Italy.
 Most countries offering a tax refund specify a minimum amount that must be spent in a particular shop to claim a refund.
-To learn how to reclaim tax, visit one of the may websites that will give you this information.
+In Italy, the minimum purchase to qualify for a refund is EUR155, in one shop.
+To learn how to reclaim tax, visit one of the many websites that will give you this information such as https://glocalzone.com/vat-refund-calculator/italy

-Tipping Guidelines: Tips in these areas are at your discretion, but they are often expected.
+Tipping Guidelines: Tips in Italy are at will but are expected.
 If the service you have experienced has not been up to your expectations, there is no need for you to leave a tip.
 On the other hand, if you have been fully satisfied with the service provided, the following is a tipping guideline.

-Taxis: Round up to the next 1-2EUR figure Restaurants: 10% Luggage: 1-2EUR per piece - yours are included for one piece of luggage per person during your Cooper's Hawk tour at hotels, but not airports Tour Guide: 5-8EUR per full day - yours are included during your Cooper's Hawk tour for the official tour guide and driver.
+Taxis: Round up to the next 1-2EUR Restaurants: 10% Luggage: 1-2EUR per piece - yours are included during your Cooper's Hawk tour at hotels but not airports Tour Guide: 5-8EUR per full day - yours are included during your Cooper's Hawk tour for the official tour guide and driver.
 Local guide gratuities cannot be collected in advance.
 1-3EUR is a customary tip for a local guide who does a couple of hours to half day tour with you.
-Driver: 2-4EUR per day - yours are included during your Cooper's Hawk tour
+Driver: 2-4EUR per day - yours are included on your Cooper's Hawk tour